Pioneers split against Sasquatch on Sunday

-The Western Nebraska Pioneers hosted the Spearfish Sasquatch in a doubleheader to end the series, winning the first game in a 5-0 shutout before falling 12-10 in extra innings.
+The Western Nebraska Pioneers hosted the Spearfish Sasquatch in a doubleheader on Sunday, July 17 to end the series, winning the first game in a 5-0 shutout before falling 12-10 in extra innings.

 The first game was a make-up after Friday’s game was postponed due to weather.
 Neither team scored in the first inning but the second inning was where the Pioneers started to gain momentum.